Eric-D-Stevens/audio-tour-frontend/APP_STORE_CHECKLIST.md

 ## 2. Technical Requirements
 - ✅ Using compatible Expo SDK version (48.0.0)
 - ✅ Required native modules are installed (gesture-handler, reanimated, masked-view)
-- ⚠️ Need to remove any debug code before submission
+- ✅ Need to remove any debug code before submission
-- ⚠️ Need to ensure app works in airplane mode or with poor connectivity
+- ✅ Need to ensure app works in airplane mode or with poor connectivity
-- ⚠️ Need to verify app doesn't crash on launch or during normal usage
+- ✅ Need to verify app doesn't crash on launch or during normal usage

 ## 3. User Interface
-- ⚠️ Need to ensure UI follows Human Interface Guidelines
+- ✅ UI follows Human Interface Guidelines with consistent button sizes and styles
-- ⚠️ Need to verify app looks good on all supported iOS devices
+- ✅ App has been verified to look good on all supported iOS device sizes (and works on iPad!)
+- ✅ Proper keyboard handling is implemented in all input screens (AuthScreen, EmailVerificationScreen)
-- ⚠️ Need to check dark mode compatibility
+- ⚠️ Dark mode support planned for future update
-- ⚠️ Need to ensure proper keyboard handling

 ## 4. Content and Functionality
-- ⚠️ Need to verify all app features are functional
+- ✅ App features verified as functional, including:
+  - Authentication flows with proper email verification
+  - Map functionality with location permissions
+  - Audio tour generation and playback
+  - Offline handling with clear user messaging
-- ⚠️ Need to ensure no placeholder or test content in production build
+- ✅ No placeholder or test content in production build:
+  - Real Cognito credentials in config.js
+  - Production-ready city data in constants
+  - UI placeholders for loading states are appropriate
 - ⚠️ Need to create compelling screenshots for App Store listing
 - ⚠️ Need to write clear app description highlighting value proposition